spawnentity Console Command

 Examples

-Here are examples of how to use spawnentity.
+Here is an example of how to use spawnentity.

 This command spawns the Crystalline Entity at the current cursor position.